 LYMPHEDEMA AFTER BREAST CANCER

-One of the most common types of cancer affecting women today is breast cancer.
-About one in eight U.S. women will develop invasive breast cancer over the course of her lifetime.
-During surgery to treat the cancer, lymph nodes are often removed, which can disrupt the flow of lymph and cause swelling.
+Breast cancer is one of the most common types affecting women today.
+About one in eight U.S. women will develop invasive breast cancer throughout her lifetime.
+During surgery to treat the tumor, lymph nodes are often removed, which can disrupt the flow of lymph and cause swelling.
 The lymph nodes may also be treated with radiation which can cause damage to the lymphatic system.
 This does not always occur after surgery or radiation, as sometimes it appears months or even years later.
 As a result, it’s common for breast cancer patients to develop lymphedema.
-It’s important to know of your risk factor for this condition, as well as ways that can reduce your risk.
+Knowing your risk factor for this condition and ways to reduce your risk is essential.

 WHAT ARE THE CHANCES OF GETTING LYMPHEDEMA?

 There is no way to know for sure what your chances are of developing lymphedema.
 However, the good news is that researchers and healthcare professionals are continually developing new and better surgical treatments.
-Therefore, the chances of lymphedema today are greatly reduced.
-Most people do not get lymphedema since modern surgery removes fewer axillary lymph nodes than in the past.
-The more nodes removed the greater the risk.
-Axillary node dissection, which removes more lymph nodes, gives you a higher chance of developing lymphedema.
-Sentinel lymph node biopsy, which removes only a few lymph nodes to check for cancer, gives you less than a 5% chance of developing lymphedema.
+Therefore, the cases of lymphedema today are significantly reduced.
+Most people do not get lymphedema since modern surgery removes fewer axillary lymph nodes than before.
+The more nodes removed, the greater the risk.
+Axillary node dissection removes more lymph nodes and gives you a higher chance of developing lymphedema.
+Sentinel lymph node biopsy removes only a few lymph nodes to check for cancer and gives you less than a 5% chance of developing lymphedema.
 When lymph nodes are removed, you will always be at higher risk for lymphedema.

 SIGNS AND SYMPTOMS OF LYMPHEDEMA